avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 - `managerChainID` and `managerAddress` identify the validator manager for the given Subnet.
 This is the (blockchain ID, adress) tuple allowed to send Warp messages to modify the Subnet's validator set.
 - `validators` are the initial pay-as-you-go validators for the given Subnet.

-The `SubnetConversionMessage` is specified as an `AddressedCall` with `sourceChainID` set to the P-Chain ID, the `sourceAddress` set to an empty byte array, and a payload of:
+The `L1ConversionMessage` is specified as an `AddressedCall` with `sourceChainID` set to the P-Chain ID, the `sourceAddress` set to an empty byte array, and a payload of:

 |                Field |       Type |     Size |
 | -------------------: | ---------: | -------: |